brennane/RepRapGuru/Kit_Review.md

 If you plan on using the current version of Marlin you need the RRG settings copied over.
 I have a version of this firmware (ADD POINTER HERE).

-##  Service and Support: "A-"
+##  Service and Support: "A+"

 Where I found the parts okay to slightly subpar I also find the service from their support team willing and able to rectify some of these.
 They answered my email on Saturday, have sent me a replacement part for my extruder feeder along with tracking information.
 They eyeballed from one of my first test prints that "hey, you have your filament too hot" which wasn't even what I asked.

 I did try calling their number which went to voicemail.
 But I believe if you do your homework, ask a specific question such as "hey, this doesn't look right" you should be able to engage a good support conversation.
+Keep in mind that you are engaging a business correspondance so do your half and they'll do theirs.

 ## Reviewer Adjustment: "positive"